Creating a KPI chart

 You have different options to arrange the tiles from the different KPIs in a single KPI chart.
 You can, for example, gather tiles where the KPIs show good performance at the top of the chart, or you can sort them alphabetically.
 That is, tiles from different KPIs can be mixed, and their values can be based on data from different data tables.

-A KPI chart containing one KPI is displayed.
+A suggestion of a KPI chart is presented.

 Adjust the KPI to display the measures you want to monitor.
 See